 650 Number of Internet Computers Used by General Public Report the number of the library's Internet computers [personal computers (PCs) and laptops], whether purchased, leased, or donated, used by the general public in the library.
-651 Number of Users of Public Internet Computers Per Year Report the total number of individuals that have used Internet computers in the library during the last year.
-If the computer is used for multiple purposes (Internet access, word-processing, OPAC, etc.) and Internet users cannot be isolated, report all usage.
+651 Number of Uses (Sessions) of Public Internet Computers Per Year Report the total number of uses (sessions) for Internet computers in the library during the last year.
+If the computer is used for multiple purposes (Internet access, word-processing, OPAC, etc.) and Internet uses (sessions) cannot be isolated, report all usage.
 A typical week or other reliable estimate may be used to determine the annual number.
-Sign-up forms or Web-log tracking software also may provide a reliable count of users.
-Note: The number of users may be counted manually, using registration logs.
-Count each user that uses public internet computers, regardless of the amount of time spent on the computer.
-A user who uses the library's public internet computer(s) three times a year would count as three customers.
-Software such as "Historian" can also be used to track the number of users at each public internet computer.
+Sign-up forms or Web-log tracking software also may provide a reliable count of uses (sessions).
+Note: The number of uses (sessions) may be counted manually, using registration logs.
+Count each use (session) for public internet computers, regardless of the amount of time spent on the computer.
+A use (session) on the library's public internet computer(s) three times a year would count as three uses (sessions).
+Software such as "Historian" can also be used to track the number of uses (sessions) at each public internet computer.
 If the data element is collected as a weekly figure, multiply that figure by 52 to annualize it.